 Maury City is very much a car-oriented town.
 This is because the population of Maury City isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 98.01% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The education level of Maury City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.00% of adults 25 and older in Maury City have a college degree.
+The percentage of adults in Maury City who are college-educated is close to the national average for all communities of 21.84%: 19.00% of the adults in Maury City have a bachelor's degree or advanced degree.

 The per capita income in Maury City in 2022 was $36,470, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $145,880 for a family of four.
 However, Maury City contains both very wealthy and poor people as well.